The regularity of almost all edge ideals: Non-parabolic Betti numbers

 The complements of the graphs above are, respectively,

 and the complement of $C_5$ is $H_6:=C_5$.

-\begin{lemma} The graphs $H_2$, $H_4$ and $H_5$ are critical, and , and checking that the critical graphs considered here have the appropriate witnessing pairs, the following hold: \begin{enumerate} \item[(a)] almost every $H_2$-free graph is a $(0, 2)$-template or a $(1, 1)$-template, \item[(b)] almost every $H_4$-free graph is a $(1, 1)$-template or a $(2, 0)$-template, \item[(c)] almost every $H_5$-free graph is a $(1, 1)$-template or a $(2, 0)$-template. \end{enumerate} The graphs $H_1$, $H_3$ and $H_6$ are not critical. \end{lemma}
+\begin{lemma} The graphs $H_2$, $H_4$ and $H_5$ are critical.
+Furthermore, by considering the appropriate witnessing pairs, the following hold: \begin{enumerate} \item[(a)] almost every $H_2$-free graph is a $(0, 2)$-template or a $(1, 1)$-template, \item[(b)] almost every $H_4$-free graph is a $(1, 1)$-template or a $(2, 0)$-template, \item[(c)] almost every $H_5$-free graph is a $(1, 1)$-template or a $(2, 0)$-template. \end{enumerate} The graphs $H_1$, $H_3$ and $H_6$ are not critical. \end{lemma}

 \begin{proof} We just show that $H_5=P_3\sqcup P_2$ is critical, the other cases being very similar.
 First of all we determine that the coloring number is $\chi_\mathrm c(H_5)=3$: indeed $(3,0)$, $(2,1)$, $(1,2)$ and $(0,3)$ are covering pairs, whereas $(2,0)$ and $(1,1)$ are the witnessing pairs.
 To determine the criticality of $H_5$ we need to consider the pairs $(s,t)$ with $s+t=\chi_\mathrm c(H_5)-2=1$.